 I recently had the opportunity to sit down with Rosaline Chow Koo, Founder and CEO of CXA Group, a startup benefits broker based in Singapore, to talk about leadership and driving innovation.

-Over the past five years, starting with $5 million of savings and another $5 million of loans, Rosaline has created a benefits powerhouse (now valued at over USD$100 million) based on her experience working with traditional benefits organizations and talking to clients.
+Over the past 5 years, starting with $5 million of savings and another $5 million of loans, Rosaline has created a benefits powerhouse (now valued at over USD$100 million) based on her experience working with traditional benefits organisations and talking to clients.
 Within a year, her team had built the platform, acquired Singapore's largest homegrown employee benefits broker, won 20 Fortune 500 clients away from the global incumbents and was voted one of the best vendors of the year.
 Now CXA has received $11 million in VC funding and are preparing to expand to 10 countries across Asia.

-“I quickly realized that we weren’t solving our clients’ big pain points.
+“I quickly realised that we weren’t solving our clients’ big pain points.
 We were selling them insurance, but we weren’t helping them solve their underlying employee and benefits challenges.
 There was a clear opportunity,” she notes.

 As with any transformative change, the direction and vision for innovation must come from the top.
 And, as the adage goes, actions speak louder than words.
 Insurance CEOs must therefore start by taking steps to own the innovation agenda.
 They must encourage and inspire those around them.
 And they must hold themselves personally responsible for solving their clients’ pain points.
 They must be visible champions of disruption.

 Our work with CEOs across the insurance sector suggests that most recognise the challenge.
 It’s now time for CEOs to become innovation catalysts.